tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 the AAD is 2 octets long.
 Note that this design is different from the additional data calculation for DTLS 1.2 and for DTLS 1.2 with Connection ID.

-## Determining the Header Format
+## Demultiplexing DTLS Records

-Implementations can distinguish the two header formats by examining the first byte:
+DTLS 1.3 uses a variable length record format and hence the demultiplexing process is more complex since more header formats need to be distinguished.
+Implementations can demultiplex records by examining the first byte:

 * If the first byte is alert(21), handshake(22), or ack(proposed, 26),
 the record MUST be interpreted as a DTLSPlaintext record.